kabirkhanna85/kabirkhanna85.github.io/_pages/about.md

 I graduated with a bachelor’s in [Engineering Design](https://ed.iitm.ac.in/) and an engineering master’s in [Quantum Science & Technology](https://quantum.iitm.ac.in/programmes/) from the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) (IITM) in July 2022.

 In my years at IITM, I was interested in semi-classical methods at the intersection of field theory, general relativity, and quantum information.
 My master’s thesis was on <em>Aspects of Quantum Information in Curved Spacetimes</em> and explored the interplay between gravity and quantum information using just these kinds of semi-classical methods.
+A paper based on some of this work can be found below.

 I am currently at the [University of Oxford](https://www.ox.ac.uk/) pursuing an [MSc in Mathematical and Theoretical Physics](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-and-theoretical-physics), a short yet intense course in theoretical physics.
 You can find the list of courses offered [here](https://drive.google.com/file/d/1BhJ5_GwTvyxnIryoCewyi_9W5hqgMzjX/view?usp=sharing).